 The Company has adopted Ind AS 116 "Leases" with the date of initial application being April 1, 2019.
 Ind AS 116 replaces Ind AS 17 "Leases" and related interpretation and guidance.
-On transition to Ind AS 116, Right-of-use assets at April 1, 2019 for leases previously classified as operating leases were recognised and measured at an amount equal to lease liability (adjusted for related prepayments/accruals) The Company has discounted lease payments using the incremental borrowing rate as at April 1, 2021, which is 9.50% for measuring the lease liability.
+On transition to Ind AS 116, Right-of-use assets at April 1, 2019 for leases previously classified as operating leases were recognised and measured at an amount equal to lease liability (adjusted for related prepayments/accruals) The Company has discounted lease payments using the incremental borrowing rate as at April 1, 2022, which is 9.50% for measuring the lease liability.

-During the year ended 31 March 2022, the Company has recognised interest expense on leases amounting to $\overline{\mathbf{x}}$ 37 Lakhs (for the year ended 31 March 2021 $\overline{\mathbf{x}}$ 41 Lakhs) and depreciation on right-of-use assets amounting to $\overline{\mathbf{x}}$ 194 Lakhs (for the year ended 31 March 2021 $\overline{\mathbf{x}}$ 149 Lakhs) in the financial statements.
+During the year ended 31 March 2023, the Company has recognised interest expense on leases amounting to ₹ 17 Lakhs (for the year ended 31 March 2022 ₹ 32 Lakhs) and amortisation on right-of-use assets amounting to ₹ 153 Lakhs (for the year ended 31 March 2022 ₹ 162 Lakhs) in the financial statements.

-i) The following is the movement in lease liabilities during the year ended 31 March 2022
+i) The following is the movement in lease liabilities during the year ended 31 March 2023 ii) The impact of change on account of Ind AS 116 is as given below: